Saving the camera settings of a shot in the exif data of the scans

 "Pictures/2024/01 02 Winter in Berlin/DSC_001036")

-Additionally you may want to safely save the shots metadata inside the scans:
+Additionally you may want to safely save the shots metadata inside the scan files:

 editing_exif(files, metadata)